temporalio/documentation/docs/go/how-to-create-a-worker-session-in-go.md

 **What happens to my Activity if the Worker dies?**

-If your Activity has already been scheduled, it will be cancelled.
+If your Activity has already been scheduled, it will be canceled.
 If not, you will get a `workflow.ErrSessionFailed` error when you call `workflow.ExecuteActivity()`.

 **Is the concurrent session limitation per process or per host?**

-It's per worker process, so make sure there's only one worker process running on the host if you plan to use that feature.
+It's per Worker Process, so make sure there's only one Worker Process running on the host if you plan to use this feature.

 **Future Work**

 - Right now a Session is considered failed if the Worker Process dies.
-  However, for some use cases, you may only care whether worker host is alive or not.
+  However, for some use cases, you may only care whether the Worker host is alive or not.
   For these uses cases, the Session should be automatically re-established if the Worker Process is restarted.

 - The current implementation assumes that all Sessions are consuming the same type of resource and there's only one global limitation.